biancaat/adventOfCode/README.md

 ## About

-This is a repository filled with some Advent of Code challenges from 2021 and 2022.
-This is my first time experiencing the Advent of Code.
-I chose questions that reflect my abilities as well as provide a range of difficulty.
+This repository contains a selection of the Advent of Code challenges from 2021-2022.
+It is my first time experiencing the Advent of Code.
+I chose questions that reflect my abilities and provide a range of difficulties.

+I made an effort to add comments in order to reflect my thought process.

 ## Lessons Learned:

-The biggest lesson I learned through these challenges was to have fun!
+I'm a big fan of the Advent of Code as an interview take-home challenge!